 HOW DO PEOPLE IN DIFFERENT CITIES READ AND PERCEIVE VISUAL SIGNS, ICONS, QR CODES, DIAGNOSTIC IMAGES, AND DIGITAL GRAPHICS?

 HOW DO VISUAL TECHNOLOGIES FUNCTION IN DIFFERENT CITIES, DIFFERENT COUNTRIES, AND ON DIFFERENT CONTINENTS?

-In the TICASS project we address this question by means of North-South cooperation, drawing the geographical line from London to South Africa (via Poland, Czech Republic, and Italy).
+In the TICASS project we address this question by means of North-South cooperation, drawing the geographical line from London to South Africa (via Poland, Czech Republic, Italy, and Kenya).